Skip to main content

 In recent years, highly sensitive tests have been developed to detect even the smallest amount of leukemia left after treatment (known as minimal residual disease, or MRD), even when there are so few leukemia cells left that they can’t be found by routine bone marrow tests.

-Studies are continuing on which test to use and how to best use the information from these tests.
-The presence of minimal residual disease affects a patient’s outlook, as well as if the patient will need further or more intensive treatment.
+Studies are looking at how to best use the information from these tests.
+The presence of MRD affects a person’s outlook, as well as if they will need further or more intensive treatment.

 Treatment for AML can be very effective for some people, but it doesn't cure everyone, and it can often cause serious or even life-threatening side effects.
 Studies are looking for more effective and safer treatments for AML.
-Questions remain on how to sequence and combine drugs approved to treat AML to best fight the disease.
+Doctors are studying how best to sequence and combine treatments for AML to best fight the disease.

 Chemotherapy